ImLowFranki/venman/README.md

 ## 🐛 Troubleshooting

 - Ensure Python 3 is installed
-- Check Rust and Cargo are in your PATH
+- Check Rust and Cargo and VenMan are in your PATH
 - Verify permissions for binary installation